Food Laws and Regulations in Latin America

 All reading assignments will be available as downloads within the modules or via the provided URLs.
 The course syllabus is subject to change each semester but generally covers the following topics:

-- WTO and international issues
+- Regional characteristics and current issues

-- International trade issues and dispute settlement
+- International and regional trade organizations and influence

 Just click here to get started.
 Transcript submission is not required through the Lifelong Education program.